-Contingent on OCTA's Board approval, the 2021 Call for Projects (call) for RTSSP (Project P)- under M2 is anticipated to provide approximately \$8 million for signal coordination across Orange County.
-The following information provides an overview of the 2021 RTSSP Call for Projects:
+Contingent on OCTA Board approval, the 2022 Call for Projects (call) for the RCP (Project O) and Regional Traffic Signal Synchronization Program (Project P), will make approximately \$40 million in M2 funds available to support street and roads and signal synchronization improvements across Orange County.
+The target for this program is \$8 million, but recommendations for Project P may be higher or lower depending on the projects submitted.

+The following information provides an overview of the 2022 RTSSP (Project P) Call for Projects:

 - 1. Projects must result in new, optimized, and field-implemented coordination timing. - Project shall be a single contiguous corridor or set of contiguous corridors related to each other.
 Multiple corridors and related systems of corridors that form a "grid" may be submitted as a single optimized timing project.
 However, the total number of corridors per project will be limited to three (3) and the total number of intersections between these corridors are limited to fifty (50). - 3.
 Projects selected will be programmed after July 1 of the programmed year (July 1 June 30). - 4.
 Project delays resulting in a time extension request will fall within the process outlined in the CTFP Guidelines. - 5.
 Projects are funded for a grant period of three (3) years and are divided into two phases: - a.
 Primary Implementation (PI) includes the required implementation of optimized signal timing as well as any signal improvements proposed as part of a project.
 A report is required at the conclusion of this phase to document work completed during the PI phase.
 This PI Report shall be submitted with the final report. - b.
 Ongoing Operations and Maintenance (O&M) includes the required monitoring and improving optimized signal timing in addition to any optional communications and/or detection support.
 O&M will begin after the optimized signal timing is implemented and be required for the remainder of the project (typically 2 Years).
-A O&M Report is required at the conclusion of this phase to document work completed during the O&M phase and shall be submitted with the final report. - 6.
-Projects shall include a Before and After Study.
-This study shall collect morning, mid-day, and evening peak periods using travel times, average speeds, green lights to red lights, stops per mile, and the derived corridor system performance index (CSPI) metric.
+A O&M Report is required at the conclusion of this phase to document work completed during the O&M phase and shall be submitted with the final report.

+- 6. Projects shall include a Before and After Study.
+This study shall collect morning, mid-day, and evening peak periods using travel times, average speeds, green lights to red lights, stops per mile, and the derived corridor synchronization performance index (CSPI) metric.
 This information shall be collected both before and after signal timing changes have been implemented and approved by all agencies.
 The study shall compare the information collected both before and after the timing changes.
 Comparisons should identify the absolute and percent differences for the entire corridor, by segment, direction, and time period.
 Segments will be defined by major traffic movements as observed during the project (e.g. commuting segments between freeways, pedestrian-friendly segments in a downtown area, etc.).
 The Before and After study shall also include field inventory, count data, modeling data, and Greenhouse Gas calculations.
-The Before and After Study shall be submitted as part of the PI Report.

-- 7. Any corridor or portion of a corridor funded through this call cannot re-apply for funding until the three-year grant period or commitment to operate signal synchronization beyond the three-year grant period is completed, whichever ends later and a final report has been submitted to OCTA. - This chapter identifies the selection criteria for projects, eligible activities, minimum project requirements, data compatibility required as part of any funded project, and other key information.
+The Before and After Study shall be submitted as part of the PI Report. - 7.
+Any corridor or portion of a corridor funded through this call cannot re-apply for funding until the three-year grant period or commitment to operate signal synchronization beyond the three-year grant period is completed, whichever ends later and a final report has been submitted to OCTA. - 8.
+This chapter identifies the selection criteria for projects, eligible activities, minimum project requirements, data compatibility required as part of any funded project, and other key information.